 Planning for the weather isn’t just a summer thing either.
 If it’s cold in the winter, a dog’s fur might not be enough to keep him warm.
 He might need a sweater, coat or even boots, depending on his breed, size, age and coat type.

-Sometimes, bad behavior is more the owner’s fault than the dog’s.
-Don’t tempt your pup by leaving dog food, dog treats or other items like shoes out where he can get them.
-You’re deliberately setting up your own dog.
+Sometimes, a canine’s bad behavior is more the owner’s fault than the dog’s.
+Don’t tempt your pup by leaving dog food unsecured in your kitchen, dog treats lying around or other items like shoes (if your pooch likes to chew on them) out where he can get them.
+You’re deliberately setting up your own dog to misbehave.

+For example, if chewing is the problem, them removing incentives and redirecting your pet’s behavior is what you the pet owner are obligated to do.
 Always try to be consistent and predictable, with clear limits and expectations.
 It’s your responsibility to train your dog to do what you want, and be understanding and patient when things don’t work out the way you want them to after the first few tries.
-Good luck!

 READ NEXT: 10 Best Dog Breeds for First Time Owners